 The story begins on Monday, Ruby’s first day in Miss Hart’s class.
 She’s assigned to the empty desk behind Angela, who is tall with long blond hair in direct contrast to Ruby who is short with short, brunette hair.

 From the very beginning Ruby copies Angela.
 Angela was a flower girl at her sister’s wedding.
 Well, as it turns out, so was Ruby.
 Angela has a red bow in her hair.
 Well, when Ruby returns from lunch, so does Ruby.
 Angela wears a sweater with daisies on it.
 After lunchtime, Ruby wears a sweater with yellow & white daisies pinned to it (see front cover).
 And so on…

 At first, Angela is flattered.
 However, after a while, she becomes annoyed and demands that Ruby stop copying her.

 When the bell rings, Miss Hart-the knowing and understanding teacher- sends everyone home for the weekend except Ruby.
 She asks her to stay after so they can talk.
 Miss Hart tells Ruby that she doesn’t need to copy everything that Angela does.

 “You can be anything you want to be, but be Ruby first.
 I like Ruby,” she says.

 On Monday morning, Miss Hart asks who wants to share.
 Angela does, and of course Ruby copies her.
 Miss Hart folds her arms and looks very serious.

 “Ruby, dear,” Miss Hart gently says, “did you do anything else this weekend?”

 When Ruby answers truthfully what she really did, it sets the stage for revealing her own special talent.
 Will Ruby stop being a copycat?
+Will she learn to love herself?
 If you’d like to know how it ends, I guess you’re just going to have to go to the bookstore or the library to read it for yourself.